fommil/fpmortals/manuscript/complete.md

     case object GT extends Ordering
   }
 ~~~~~~~~

+`Order` implements `.equal` in terms of the new primitive `.order`.
+When a
+typeclass implements (or overrides) a method on a parent, we call it a *derived
+combinator*: an **implied law of substitution** for the typeclass.
+If an instance
+of `Order` were to override `.equal` for performance reasons, it must behave
+identically to the derived combinator.

 Things that have an order may also be discrete, allowing us to walk
 successors and predecessors: